So you want to switch to vegan friendly makeup?

 Take US FDA has just 11.
 A huge difference.
 In future it’s all about no animal testing and no animal derived ingredients.
 The world is big and not every country is alike.
 Take China they require makeup brands to test on animals before a makeup brand can enter China.
 Even if its EU produced and approved.
 This is what China requires.

-Vegan and chemicals
+Confusing Vegan and Chemicals-free

 Don’t let the word “vegan makeup” confuse you.
 A makeup brand that claim vegan can still produce makeup products with lots of chemicals.
 Just because it’s vegan and cruelty-free does not mean it’s healthy.

 The ingredient list can contain unhealthy chemicals and fillers too.
 Most makeup products is produced with chemicals.
 Why it’s important you read the ingredient list.
 Called INCI.